 What We Can Learn From Fast FoodThink about a McDonald’s restaurant.
 When a customer (or guest) walks in the door, they don’t see a history of the franchise or the story of Ronald McDonald displayed.
 No, they see yummy food options.
 Glossy photos of perfectly made Big Macs and their famous fries.
 That’s because guests are there looking for food… fast.
 A McDonald’s customer may have just a few minutes for a meal… They may be a few seconds away from being hangry… imagine if they had to read about founder Ray Kroc before placing an order!
 And McDonald’s takes it one step further.
 Adjacent to every register is a donation box for the Ronald McDonald House.
 Fast food with a social conscience.
 Winner, winner, Chicken McNugget dinner!
 In the competitive B2B landscape, is your landing page giving potential customers what they are seeking?
 Can they see right away that you are trustworthy?
 Reliable?
 Is your customer service impeccable?
 How are you perceived in your community?
 Communicating these and other concepts up front is just as important as driving traffic.

 Who Is Visiting Your Site Vs. The Decision-Maker

-Usually the first visitor to a site is not the final decision maker.
+Anyone visiting your B2B website is computer literate and proficient in performing general and detailed word searches.
+And with our current demographics, chances are it’s a Millennial.
+In turn, this means any B2B site must communicate with next-gen customers in their own language.
+We know from research that Millennials have a wide variety of interests separate and apart from just finding the best financial deal.
+Some of these causes include saving the environment, supporting local initiatives, and other social causes.
+Another quality that resonates with them is “authenticity.”
+But authenticity goes a long way from merely impressing the initial visitor.Usually the first visitor to a site is not the final decision maker.
 This power lies in the decision making unit (DMU).
 All B2B businesses should become familiar with their DMUs.
 This is a group of people that will ultimately decide whether or not to select your company’s services.
 The DMU may involve financial managers, the CEO or other executives or managers of a company.
 The challenge is that the number of DMUs is increasing.
 This makes it harder for a company to ultimately select a B2B company.
 A 2017 Harvard Business Review study states: The number of people involved in B2B solutions purchases has climbed from an average of 5.4 two years ago to 6.8 today, and these stakeholders come from a lengthening roster of roles, functions, and geographies.
 The resulting divergence in personal and organizational priorities makes it difficult for buying groups to agree to anything more than “move cautiously,” “avoid risk,” and “save money.”
 One CMO has memorably referred to this as “lowest common denominator purchasing.”

 What Does This Mean For Your B2B CompanyThis article is telling in that it prioritizes three things